 With regards to the location, ideally you want to buy a rental property in a location that you know or have at least done some research on.
 Rents can vary from street to street and also the type of tenant interested.
 Make sure the type of property you are buying has the relevant amenities close by.
-If you are not local to the property not you need to find an agent close by who you can trust to manage you’re the property and your investment.
+If you are not local to the property, you need to find local letting agent by who you can trust to manage you’re the property and your investment.
 Another key thing to consider is if the property is freehold or leasehold.
 If the property is leasehold there are a number of things to consider.
 Who is the block manager?
 Is it dealt with internally?
 What are the service charges and ground rent?
 And does the property have a sinking fund?
 All of these things will affect the yield that you ultimately earn as a landlord.

 Aspire To Move offer a free buy to let advice service which will give you our opinion on rental figures and what locations and properties are in demand.
 So make sure you research the market place in the area you are looking to buy.

 Next, do the maths.
 Before you even buy a rental property, make sure that there is money to be earned in your local market.
 We would advise that you obtain an accurate estimate of the rental figure you will be able to achieve.
 If you are borrowing, a mortgage advisor/company may need to see proof of comparable evidence so make sure the person you are speaking to can back their figures up!
 Work out the yield you would receive on your income, most investors look to receive around 5%, but normally achieve 3 to 4 after fees.
 How do you work out your yield?